kalicalendar/community-calendar/README.md

 DEVELOPER STORY
 As developers we want to..

--use the rails calendar helper instead of whole APIs to be able to learn more.
+- use the rails calendar helper instead of whole APIs to be able to learn more.

 - add the organizors as admin manually instead of setting up a whole log-in-system.